5 Jeopardy! Rules Every Contestant Should Know

-1. Contestants may change their responses as long as neither Alex nor the judges have made a ruling.
+1. Contestants may change their responses as long as neither the host nor the judges have made a ruling.

 There’s no way to prepare for how nerves may affect you when the game is in play.
 For instance, have you ever seen a contestant blurt out a response, then give a “where-did-that-come-from” look?
 Don’t laugh!
 It happens.
 If you’re giving a response and suddenly hear your mouth saying something your brain wasn’t planning on – or forget to phrase your response in the form of a question – you can correct yourself; but you’ll have to be quick.

 2. Correct responses must satisfy the demands of both the clue and the category.

 Pay close attention to the category; it often contains a hint or, more importantly, a directive.
 Take, for example, the category “TEN”-LETTER WORDS in a recent game featuring Seth Wilson.
 One of the clues was, “Patrick Roy & Hope Solo played this position.”
 Seth’s response, “What is goalkeeper?” sounded right – after all, it’s a 10-letter word – but it didn’t satisfy the other conditions of the category.
 Notice the “TEN” in quotations?
 It was Rachel who came up with the correct response, “What is goaltender?” because it contained the word “ten.”
 Don’t overlook these golden nuggets.
 They are there to guide you.